EGO-Tech/starbase-ships/lugger/README.md

 `Avoidance` will activate `Guides`.
 If the guides detect objects it will cut thrust and strafe up or down (will flash either the top or bottom `Blue` warning lights on the pilot center console according to the direction) while sounding an alarm (check game settings if you do not hear the alarm).
 It will also flash `Red` warning lights on the pilot center console according to the position of obstacle detected.
 If `Autopilot` is activated, it will readjust and continue its flight.

 `Avoids` will show the counters for number of avoidances.
-The `Trip` counter can be reset but clearing the panel value using the `U` tool.
+The `Trip` counter can be reset by holding down the `Avoids` `Reset Trips` button.

 **NOTE:** There is very limited coverage of range finders for the crash avoidance system. **Use at your own risk!**